Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Results

-There are 616 unique Twitter users who are associated with fake news, while 11,948 that are associated with fact-based news.
-Interestingly, 184 are associated with both fake news and fact-based news, which account for 29.9\% and 1.5\% of the fake-news-related users and fact-related users, respectively.
-This suggests that people who are associated with fake news are more likely to be associated with fact-based news, but not the other way around.
+Using the aforementioned URL-based tweet classification method, we detected 26,998 fake-news-related (fake news, conspiracy theories, unreliable contents, or extremely biased news) and 456,061 fact-related tweets.
+There were 10,925 unique Twitter users who were associated with fake news, while 159,283 were associated with fact-based news.
+Interestingly, 6,839 were associated with both fake news and fact-based news, which accounted for 62.6\% and 4.3\% of the fake-news-related users and fact-related users, respectively.
+This suggested that people who were associated with fake news were more likely to be associated with fact-based news, but not the other way around.

-The state-level percentages of fake-news-related and fact-related Twitter users are presented in Figure~\ref{fig:fake_trad_dist}.
-The states without sufficient data (at least 300 unique Twitter users) are plotted in grey.
-The states with relatively higher rates of fake-news-related users are located spatially sparsely.
-However, the states with similar rates of fact-related users seem to cluster together.
-Interestingly, Maine, Louisiana and Montana are the states with relatively lower rates of fact-related users but higher fake-news-related users.

-Table~\ref{tab:top10} lists the top 10 most frequent tweets linked to fake and fact-based news websites.
-The top 10 most frequent fake-news-related tweets account for 19.9\% of the number of the total fake-news-related tweets, while the top 10 of the fact-related tweets comprise of 28.1\%, which indicates that the distribution of the fake news on Twitter is more even compared to the fact-based news.
-This is consistent with the pattern of the fake and fact-related tweets during the 2016 presidential election~\cite{bovet2019influence}.
-By reading the text alone, it is difficult to distinguish the fake news from the fact-based news.
-The structures of these two types of news are similar.
-For example, capitalizing all the letters of the first word is observed in both group.
-In addition, the text of both groups describes actions or quotes sentences from political figures and celebrities.

-As aforementioned, there is a group of Twitter users who are involved with spreading both fake news and fact-based news.
-To better understand the difference of the fake-news-related and fact-related tweets, we further highlight in bold the tweets that are most frequently posted, retweeted or quoted by the users who are related to both fake news and fact-based news in Table~\ref{tab:top10}.
-It is interesting that the news that are spread by this group of users is mostly negative about the COVID-19 vaccines.
-Moreover, when these users post tweets linked to fact-based news, they are most likely to show a negative attitude towards the vaccines.
-For example, they argue ``Pure evil.'' to a piece of news with the title ``Children as young as 6 months old now in COVID-19 vaccine trials'' written by ABC News.\footnote{https://abcnews.go.com/US/children-young-months-now-covid-19-vaccine-trials/story?id=77353416 [Accessed June 9, 2021]}